Another post for you on corrective exercise for performance. It is a post that I lost, but I am glad that Nick reminded me about it.

 8 Things I Learned About Corrective Exercise for Performance

-I could probably write a book talking about everything I’ve done with this experience, but I think this gives you a pretty good idea of what went down.
-Here are some main points that you should take from my experience to hopefully help you whether you are a lifter or any athlete.
+I could probably write a book about everything I’ve done with this experience, but I think this gives you a pretty good idea of what went down.
+Here are some main points you should take from my experience to help you whether you are a lifter or an athlete.

 #1 – Don’t Be Afraid to Take it Easy.
 Once in Awhile

 I knew the importance of this and deload from time to time, just not as much as I probably should have.
 Plan deload weeks and take it easy if you are feeling off.
 It’s OK.